ls-1801/batchjob-operator/text/Thesis/sections/deepdive_kubernetes_scheduler.md

-Explain how the Kubernetes Scheudler works
+Explain how the Kubernetes Scheduler works
 Describe how an Operating Cycle works
 Explain at which points we need to interact with the Scheduler